manon42bcn/miniRT/mod/hooks/README.md

 ## Usage ##

-Just like any other C library, include the appropriate header file.
 To use a hook you have to use a particular key combinatios, according this table:

 | Description               | Key1 | Key2 | Key3 |